maxxjonesyy/unsubby/README.md

 # Unsubby

-Unsubby groups together unsubscribe links for Gmail, making it easy for you to identify and remove subscribed emails with just a few clicks.
+Unsubby groups together unsubscribe links from your Gmail inbox, making it easy for you to identify and remove pesky subscriptions with just a few clicks.

 ## Can I get access?